Guide to Evicting a Tenant

 -

-Ground 12 — breach of a tenancy obligation.
-4 weeks’ notice.
+Ground 12 — breach of a tenancy term unrelated to rent (for example, keeping a pet in breach of the agreement, or unauthorised subletting).
+2 weeks’ notice.
 Discretionary.

 -

-If none of the grounds apply, you do not have a route to possession.
-The tenancy continues.
-This is a real change from the old regime, where the absence of grounds did not prevent a Section 21 notice.
+If none of the grounds apply on the facts, you do not have a route to possession and the tenancy continues — this is a real change from the old regime, where the absence of a ground did not prevent a Section 21 notice being used.

 Step 2 — Check your procedural position